andrewliao11/Visualize-Op-tensorflow/README.md

 - seaborn (for beautiful plot)

 ## Motivation
+The auto-grad properties make Tensorflow really mode approachable to a newbie in deep learning/machine learning.
+However, many people use the operation without knowing the characteristic of those function.
+So, I develop a simple project to show the ```f(x)``` and ```df(x)/dx```, which aims to help everyone to know those function well.

 ## Usage
 The code is used to help you visualize some "**strange functions**", and you can further analyze its gradient